pavithrakt/100Days-of-Coding/README.md

 6. [After you complete the 10th level, what is the JavaScript code you got? ](Day006.md)
 7. [If you adopted the "Follow the Left Wall" algorithm, you will complete Level 10.
 What is the JavaScript code you got? ](Day007.md)
+8. [If you adopted the "Follow the Right Wall" algorithm, you will complete Level 10.
+What is the JavaScript code you got?
+How many blocks did you have left?
+Assign it to the variable remaining_blocks.](Day008.md)